dddjef/pulse/docs/index.rst

 A resource can be a prop's modeling, a character's rigging, a shot's animation...
 A resource is versioned, and each version contains a work area and its products.

-Here are the concept manipulated by Pulse and their associated examples.
+Here are concepts manipulated by Pulse with some examples.

 .. image:: pulse_objects.png